East Riding and Hull

 Care Home Health related deaths

-Concerns summary Critical care information and risk needs were not effectively communicated from team leaders to direct care staff, and care plans were inaccessible, leading to a lack of understanding of resident needs and falls policies.
+Concerns summary (AI summary) Critical care information and risk needs were not effectively communicated from team leaders to direct care staff, and care plans were inaccessible, leading to a lack of understanding of resident needs and falls policies.

 Jessica Laverack